 (audio and transcript only in paid version: 01.1)

 The Gaelic word for January is Am Faoilleach, “wolf month”

 This night when you go to bed, relax your mind and your body.

+You will remember and understand your dreams.
 If you have dreams, feel invited to share them in the Facebook group.